Create a Website Account - Manage notification subscriptions, save form progress and more.

 Library cards are free.
 Identification and proof of residence are required for adults when the card application is completed.
-Minors (16 years old and younger) need a parent's or guardian's signature on their application.
+Minors (under 16 years of age) need a parent's or guardian's signature on their application.
 There is no minimum age requirement to obtain a library card.
 You can fill out and print an application ahead of time (you will not be able to save a filled-in version of the form).
 Bring the application(s) to the Checkout Desk to get your library card; be sure to bring your photo ID and proof of address as well.

 Photo Identification may be provided with any U.S. state driver’s license or identification card, a passport, a school ID, or any official picture ID.

 Proof of address may be provided on the same driver’s license or identification card if it is current.

 Milton Public Library maintains the following hours year-round:

 Milton Public Library has book lockers for after-hours pickup of reserved materials.
 Call the library at 608-868-7462 to make arrangements.

 Yes!
 Milton Public Library is part of the Arrowhead Library System and SHARE Consortium, which together include 28 locations in Rock County, Racine County, Kenosha County, and Walworth Counties (covering all the public libraries in these counties).
 You are welcome to use your card at any of these libraries and to return borrowed materials to any of these libraries or their drop boxes.